Energiz3r/HydroTek/README.md

 ### To Do (not started):

-* fetching configuration for lamp / pump timings from online so the sketch doesn't need to be altered to make changes
+* fetch the configuration for lamp / pump timings from online so the sketch doesn't need to be altered to make changes
-* updating the RTC time from online
+* update the RTC time from online
-* WiFi configuration on the device instead of through the sketch
+* WiFi configuration on the device, using buttons and a menu instead of by editing the sketch
 * Calculate actual flow from the flow sensors

 ---

 ### Build instructions:

+The software for this is a bit incomplete.
+The hardware is good to go, so go ahead with that, but if you want to build this and use the online component as I've designed it, shoot me a message at cl@noobs.wtf and I'll sort out the things still needing to be done manually, such as creating an account and preparing the database for your hardware.

 *(rev5)*

 * To manufacture the PCB, upload the gerber files for the current PCB revision to a service such as [DirtyPCBs](http://dirtypcbs.com/store/pcbs)